- Verifies your school is adhering to its Christian mission and vision

 Both Vision to Action and Measuring the Mission include comprehensive standards and indicators which serve as the parameters for the accreditation process.
 The standards and indicators detailed are organized under four strands: Leading with Purpose, Teaching for Learning, Leading for Learning, and Learning in Community.

 The self study

 A school’s self-study process is the groundwork for accreditation.
-The self-study process allows groups of school staff and stakeholders to thoroughly investigate, evaluate, and analyze all the school does in light of its unique mission.
+The self-study process allows groups of school staff and stakeholders to thoroughly investigate, evaluate, and analyze all your school does in light of its unique mission.
 The results of this self study become the basis for your school’s improvement plan and provide the context for the site team accreditation visit.

 Evidence is critical for the accreditation process.
 In addition to observations and interviews done by the site visit team, schools are required to gather and present data to support the ratings assigned to each indicator in its self study.